acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 Temperature
 ^^^^^^^^^^^
-The SNR is dependent on the sensor temperature, this relationship is modelled in the algorithm and compensated for.
+The SNR is dependent on the sensor temperature, this relationship is modeled in the algorithm and compensated for.
 The general rule is that the SNR increases in lower temperatures and decreases with increased temperatures.
 However, this is based on the temperature during calibration.
 So for optimal performance, the calibration temperature should be as close to operating conditions as possible.

 Results
 ---------